High Ferritin: How to Reduce It

 Normally, blood ferritin levels should be between 12 and 300 nanograms/milliliter in men.
 For women, the normal level is between 12 and 150 ng/mL.
 This difference is because women, with menstruation, lose a notable amount of iron.

 Having high ferritin means that your iron levels are also high.
-This could be due to various causes like a liver condition, for example.
-Other things that might cause it are:

 - Drinking alcohol frequently or excessively.